MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/google-maps-to-bing-maps-migration-guide/key-features-in-bing-maps.md

 For more information, see [Google Maps to Bing Maps Class Mapping](#google-maps-to-bing-maps-class-mapping)

 ## Next steps

-To learn more about security best practices, see

 > [!div class="nextstepaction"]
 > [Migrating Google Maps to Bing Maps](Google-Maps-to-Bing-Maps-Migration-Guide.md)